trucnguyen148/OasisCustomerApp/README.md

+Customer's mobile application is developed based on React Native framework and connect API by GraphQL.

-Customer’s mobile application has four main pages, such as: Home Page, Booking Page, Product Pages and Profile Page.
+It has four main pages, such as: Home Page, Booking Page, Product Pages and Profile Page.
 In each page, it contains different contents, such as:

   <li> Home Page has Hot Deals part for Promotion Campaign.</li>
   <li> Booking Page has Choosing Service, Branch, Time, Date and Stylist for booking reservation with company.
 Besides, users  also can check, change or cancel their reservations based on their needs.</li>